Soccer-Man City edge out Liverpool in League Cup thriller | Sports-Games

 Manchester City beat League Cup holders Liverpool 3-2 in a cracking game on Thursday, taking the lead three times before holding on to reach the quarter-finals.
 Defender Nathan Ake headed in what proved to be the winning goal in the 58th minute after Mohamed Salah had equalised one minute after Riyad Mahrez restored City's advantage early in the second half.

 Erling Haaland scored his 24th goal of the season in all competitions to put City ahead in the 10th minute at the Etihad Stadium but Liverpool responded in the 20th, when Fabio Carvalho knocked in a James Milner pass to complete a flowing move.
-It was another fast and furious game between the two rivals who took the Premier League title race to a dramatic conclusion last season and once again it was City who finished on top.
+It was another fast and furious game between the two rivals who took the Premier League title race to a dramatic conclusion last season and, as then, it was City who finished on top.

-City coach Pep Guardiola and his counterpart Juergen Klopp named strong sides in their first game back since the domestic season paused for the World Cup.
-The hosts started six players who featured in Qatar, although striker Julian Alvarez was absent as he remained in Argentina celebrating his country's triumph.
+They will travel to Southampton in the quarter-finals.
+Liverpool coach Juergen Klopp thought Haaland's goal was offside and lamented the fact VAR technology is not used in the League Cup until the semi-final stage.

+"We have VAR, the referees are used to VAR.
+The technology is here, why shouldn't we use it?," said the German coach.
+"We worked hard, we did good stuff.
+It was not good enough for tonight but it's City at their home ground, it will always be an incredibly difficult game."

 City's defence switched off and allowed Liverpool to pass their way around their area and equalise through Carvalho.
 Guardiola's side looked more likely to score again and did so soon after the interval, Mahrez controlling a through ball from Rodri with one foot and slamming it low into the net with the other.